Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

 ## Send message to Azure IoT hub

-The `zhijzhao/raspberrypi` docker image also includes Azure IoT C SDK.
-If you're interested in how to send messages to IoT Hub, the source code is under `azure-iot-hub` folder.
-Simply replace the `blink` folder name with `azure-iot-hub` and all the above steps/commands still work.
+If you're interested in how to send messages to IoT Hub, please check [Azure IoT Hub](azure-iot-hub-mac.md) tutorial.

 ## Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.